guilhermesgsilva/weather-app/README.md

 1. Sign up at [OpenWeatherMap](https://openweathermap.org/) and get your free API key.

-Create a file named config.js in the root of the project and add the following code:

 2. Create a file named `config.js` in the root of the project and add the following code:

    ```js
    window.ENV = {
      API_KEY: "your_api_key", // Replace with your OpenWeatherMap API key